ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 ## A handful of facts

 Poznań is the capital of a region called Wielkopolska (Greater Poland).
-It’s the fifth largest Polish city with a population similar to that of Edinburgh.
+It’s the fifth-largest Polish city with a population similar to that of Edinburgh.

 Some trivia: